 Sunday, June 13, 2.00 pm: Our plant heritage from Gondwana

 What does Australia share with Africa, India, New Zealand, South America and New Caledonia?
 We were all once joined to Antarctica in the southern supercontinent of Gondwana and have a common plant ancestry from that time.
 This walk will introduce you to this Gondwana heritage.

 Sunday July 11, 2.00 pm: The First Australians

 Geelong Botanic Gardens is on Wadawurrung land.
 Learn about our first people: their lifestyle, conservation of resources and traditional use of plants for food, medicine, weapons, transport, musical instruments and religious ceremonies.
 Find out what happened to the Wadawurrung when Europeans arrived here.

 Sunday August 8, 2.00 pm: Chinese Plants in our Garden POSTPONED

 National Wattle Day is on 1st September, celebrating the beginning of spring and our unity as a nation.
 Wattles have survived drought and bushfires and provided food, medicine and timber for all Australians.
 Australia’s national flower is the Golden Wattle, and many wattles make excellent garden plants.

-Sunday October 10, 2.00 pm: Rare and Endangered Plants
+Sunday October 10, 2.00 pm: Chinese Plants in Our Garden

 Sunday November 14, 2.00 pm: Changing Planet, Changing Plants: Plant Adaptation